bminie/SIADS_694_695_Milestone_II/README.md

 ## Data Merging
 Due to the original large file size of the data, the file was split and needs to be reassembled before use.
-To reassemble the file, run cat xa{a:o} > cells.loom
+To reassemble the file, run cat xa{a..c} > cells.h5ad